 Fourth, as was mentioned earlier in connection with the Welfare Game, each player's mixing probability depends only on the payoff parameters of the other player.
-Row's strategy $\gamma^$ in equation (20) depends on the parameters w, x, y and z, which are the payoff parameters for Column, and have no direct relevance for Row.
-Categories of Games with Mixed Strategies Table 6 uses the players and actions of Table 5 to depict three major categories of 2-by-2 games in which mixed-strategy equilibria are important.
-Some games fall in none of these categories- those with tied payoffs, such as The Swiss Cheese Game in which all eight payoffs equal zero- but the three games in Table 6 encompass a wide variety of economic phenomena.
-Table 6: 2-by-2 Games with Mixed Strategy Equilibria
+Row's strategy γ^ in equation (3.20) depends on the parameters w, x, y, and z, which are the payoff parameters for Column, and have no direct relevance for Row.

+Categories of Games with Mixed Strategies

+Table 3.6 uses the players and actions of table 3.5 to depict three major categories of 2-by-2 games in which mixed-strategy equilibria are important.
+Some games fall in none of these categories - those with tied payoffs, such as the Swiss Cheese Game in which all eight payoffs equal zero - but the three games in table 3.6 encompass a wide variety of economic phenomena.